Early Years Foundation Stage

 Our Adults

-At Swillington Primary school we have a dedicated and skilled team of adults who have the upmost commitment to ensuring that children feel.
+At Swillington Primary school we have a dedicated and skilled team of adults who have the utmost commitment to all children.
+The adults within the setting have regular CPD that is relevant specifically to the cohort or any current changes in Early Years.

 Our Parents and Families